-If you have ever wanted to hike among the rocky peaks of Snowdonia and climb some of its best known mountains then this long weekend trip is for you.
+If you have ever wanted to hike among the rocky peaks of Snowdonia and climb some of its best known mountains then this North Wales hiking weekend is for you.
 During the 3 days we will climb some of the iconic mountains of North Wales, including Snowdon and the impressive Glyders.

 About the North Wales Hiking Weekend

 For those based in Ireland, we will travel on the 3.00pm ferry from Dublin port on the Friday and return on the 8.00pm sailing on Monday evening, getting back into Dublin around midnight.